You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 In 2007 Phil recorded a sketchy acoustic collection called, "The Misery, Pain & Jesus Sessions" and only released about 100 copies.
 2009 was Phil's first "real" album release with his self made acoustic album, "Second Place", another somewhat "crackly" lo-fi collection of acoustic tracks.

 Phil released 500 copies of "Second Place" and has sold numerous copies on digital outlets.

-"The Revival", will be Phil's first full production album.
+"The Black Tree Sessions", will be Phil's first full production album.

 Phil will be traveling the scene with his band, Phil Wallace and The Revival in 2014 so catch one of Phil's shows in your town and be on the look out for his new album, COMING SOON!!